apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**China's ex-premier Li Keqiang, sidelined by Xi Jinping, dies at 68**
+**Counting time instead of calories also controls blood sugar and belly fat**

-You can read more about it [here](https://www.reuters.com/world/china/chinas-former-premier-li-keqiang-has-died-state-media-2023-10-27/).
+You can read more about it [here](https://www.cnn.com/2023/10/27/health/time-restricted-eating-type-2-diabetes-wellness/index.html).

 ## Requirements
 - Python 3.8